 The Moray Growth Deal is a regional deal designed to boost economic growth across Moray.
 It is a long-term plan centered around specific projects designed to transform the economy, address concerns around encouraging young people to live and work in the area and address gender inequality in employment.
 The Moray Growth Deal brings together Scottish and UK governments, Moray Council, partners from across the public and third sectors and private businesses.

-Each of these partners will be investing in a better future for Moray
+Each of these partners is investing in a better future for Moray

 The Moray Growth Deal is all about looking to the future of Moray and we want to create projects which address the issues that really matter to the people of Moray.
 We hope that it will transform the economy and, in particular, encourage young people to stay and work in Moray whilst also addressing any gender inequality in employment.